ccoppo/motion-task-extension/README.md

 This project is for demonstration purposes only.
 Not for commercial use or distribution.

 ---
-Created by [Your Name] for technical demonstration and portfolio purposes.
+Created by Cassandra Coppo for technical demonstration and portfolio purposes.